Interview multiple candidates

 The role of ethical AI in understanding data

 Artificial Intelligence is a catch-all name for a range of technologies that aim to automate some aspect of work that people have traditionally had to do manually.
 Previously, to know where all the risky and valuable information was, we had to have people manage file structures with a lot of rigor.
 We had to ask people to use metadata and naming conventions to clearly mark information.
 This worked ok with paper files, but it all started to go out the window very early in the digital era, as the volume and velocity of data took off.
 So, for the last 30 years or so, even though technology has gotten better and better, information control has gotten worse and worse.
-Castlepoint founders recognised this in their roles as auditors around ten years ago, and conceptualised and invented a new kind of explainable AI (XAI) to help solve this problem because not all AI is the same.
+Castlepoint founders recognised this in their roles as auditors around ten years ago, and conceptualised and invented a new kind of ethical AI to help solve this problem because not all AI is the same.

 It would take 130 years to read one terabyte of Word documents – even longer to try to manually match them to all the applicable rules.
 AI was (and remains) the only way to do this at scale in hours or days.

 In order to know and map data effectively organisations need to be able to read and register everything in the whole environment, and automatically classify it for known risk, rules, and reusability.
 But organisations run into the issue of the volume of data.
 For context, it would take 130 years to read one terabyte of Word documents – even longer to try to manually match them to all the applicable rules.
 AI was (and remains) the only way to do this at scale in hours or days, without needing anyone to assign any metadata or follow a file plan.
-However, Castlepoint’s XAI goes one step further.
+However, Castlepoint’s ethical AI goes one step further.
 It is explainable and transparent, so organisations know why the rules were applied.
 It is not based on a Large Language Model (LLM) or a black box, algorithmic AI.
-With Castlepoint’s XAI, organisations know what data they have, what risk it has, and its value.
+With Castlepoint’s ethical AI, organisations know what data they have, what risk it has, and its value.
 It clearly guides on what rules apply to the information, where it is, who is doing what to it.
 This helps organisations discover, from a single interface, what needs to be locked down, and what can be disposed of (across the whole enterprise).

 When considering using AI to help you know your own information, think about Optus.
 Do you have 120 staff and $140M spare to start the process of knowing your own data after you have already been breached?
 If not, it pays to start the process of understanding what you have, where it is, and who is doing what to it.
 What risk and value it has, and what rules apply (and whether they are being met).
 These days, we need to start assuming being breached is not an ‘if’ question, it’s a ‘when’.
 We need to minimise the impact of any breach by protecting, and destroying, high-risk information in accordance with regulations, so that our exposure to those bad actors is minimised.